sjp38/linux/Documentation/admin-guide/mm/damon/faq.rst

 DAMON core by the users.
 In this way, DAMON users can monitor any address space with any access check technique.

-Nonetheless, DAMON provides a vma tracking and PTE Accessed bit check based implementation of the address space dependent functions for the virtual memory by default, for a reference and convenient use.
-In near future, we will also provide that for physical memory address space.
+Nonetheless, DAMON provides vma/rmap tracking and PTE Accessed bit check based implementations of the address space dependent functions for the virtual memory and the physical memory by default, for a reference and convenient use.

 Can I simply monitor page granularity?